engeir/slides/content/2023-04-24-egu-conference.md

 If we zoom out to include all data points, it is evident that the two largest eruption simulations follow a way less steep gradient than the HadCM3 data does.

-The two largest (green and orange) line up quite well, but on different slopes; the medium with a steeper gradient than the strong, but where the strong have some points among the medium eruption (along the -4 gradient line) stemming from the initial rise of the eruption.
-The decaying part last longer, thus more points come from the decay, and they line up close to on a gradient of -1.
+The two largest (green and orange) ~~line up quite well, but on different slopes; the medium with a steeper gradient than the strong, but where the strong have some points among the medium eruption (along the -4 gradient line) stemming from the initial rise of the eruption.
+The decaying part last longer, thus more points come from the decay, and they line up close to on a gradient of -1.~~ _start off similarly, but on a loop trajectory, where the intermediate data points loop cuts off short and thus get on average a steeper graient than the strong eruption points._

 The points from double and overlapping simulation, shown by the red thin diamonds, places themselves among the points coming from the medium-sized individual simulation,